liufengyun/capability-thesis/slides/slides.md

 Strict Evaluation
 ----------------------

-The new subsitution lemma implies:
+The new substitution lemma implies:

 - Capabilities only work with *strict evaluation*!